openhab/org.openhab.binding.zwave/doc/qubino/zmnhaa_0_0.md

 ### Parameter 40: Power reporting in Watts on percentage change

 Power reporting in Watts on percentage change
-  * 0 – Reporting Disabled
-  * 1 – 100 = 1% - 100% Reporting enabled

-Power report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%
+<ul&gt<li&gt0 – Reporting Disabled</li&gt <li&gt1 – 100 = 1% - 100% Reporting enabled</li&gt </ul&gt<p&gtPower report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```3```.